varunon9/Image-Stegano/README.md

 2. Grayscale analysis of image
 3. Altering threshold of image (Histogram)
 4. Providing metadata about the image
-5. Detecting size anomaly for .bmp files
-6. Chunks analysis of .png images
+5. Chunks analysis of .png images (pending)

 #### Working Demo of Bit Plane Steganography and Colour Map